-An accelerator devoted to food packaging, because it's not only important what we eat but what our food comes in.
+An activator devoted to food packaging, because it's not only important what we eat but what our food comes in.

 An international team of scientists, life cycle assessment experts, plastic pollution activists, and food service supply chain purchaser are identifying contaminants of concern in single-use materials to accelerate a shift toward reusables in the food service industry.

 Our formula: bring together the leading food experts, unite them on real solutions, then transform their ideas into freely available tools for the world to use.

 I. We already have the answers.

 The key to solving our food systems’ greatest challenges are already known, so it’s not the case of finding the right answers.
 Instead, it’s an implementation problem.
 The key actors needed to solve the myriad problems we face simply can’t find each other because our supply chains are opaque.
 Activators can bring together these domain experts to collectively problem solve and find solutions that would otherwise remain beyond reach.